-I’m always looking for the ultimate pizza dough – one that will produce crispy pizza without having to use pizza stone or other professional gadgets.
+I’m always looking for the ultimate pizza dough – one that will produce crispy pizza without having to use pizza stone, or any other professional gadgets.
 I’ve tried a few good and tasty recipes, but still thought they lacked in crispiness and texture.
-So I’ve decided to experiment a bit with other types of flour and came up with this tasty and crisp version for thin crust pizza.
+So, I’ve decided to experiment a bit with other types of flour and came up with the following version for thin crust pizza.
 Try it and enjoy.

 * The basis for the dough is white flour, as we need its gluten to help the dough rise.
 I prepared the dough once with all-purpose unbleached flour and once with bread flour (which contains more gluten), and actually liked the all-purpose one better.
 However, if you prefer thicker crust, use bread flour.

-* The semolina adds a crunchy texture, and the spelt flour adds extra crispiness, nutty flavor and a nice golden color.
+* The semolina adds a crunchy texture, while the spelt flour adds extra crispiness, nutty flavor and a nice golden color to the dough.

 *The dough keeps well in the fridge for up to 5 days, and is even easier to roll after a day in the fridge.
 So it makes sense to prepare a larger batch.
 Just remember to bring the dough to room temperature before rolling.